gravitational/teleport/docs/4.2/admin-guide.md

 dijkstra      c9s93fd9-3333-91d3-9999-c9s93fd98f43     10.1.0.6:3022      distro:debian
 ```

+### Removing Nodes from a cluster

+To remove a node from a cluster, simply stop the node that you want to remove.

+Nodes that are stopped have a TTL time of 15 minutes.
+After 15 minutes, the node is no longer
+considered `active` and is removed from the `active SSH nodes` list within the cluster.
+You can
+check for removable with the command: [`tctl nodes ls`](cli-docs.md#tctl-nodes-ls).

 ### Untrusted Auth Servers

 Teleport nodes use the HTTPS protocol to offer the join tokens to the auth